 #1 - Time in the Barrel: The Challenge of Persuading Professors to Be Department Chairs

-In universities, medical schools, and colleges of engineering, department chairs occupy the front lines for student engagement with academic matters, manage the academic “home” of professors, and sometimes are the recipients of philanthropy.
+In universities, medical schools, colleges of health sciences, and engineering, department chairs occupy the front lines for student engagement with academic matters, manage the academic “home” of professors, and sometimes are the recipients of philanthropy.
 So why do so many professors decline or actively avoid serving as department chairs, even if the time in the job is as brief as three years?

 It has become such a concern, that over the last several years, where clients traditionally engaged our firm for Decanal and Vice President searches, they are now increasingly engaging us to successfully recruit Department Chairs.